-Whether you’re a fledgling start-up or a long-standing corporate, investing time and money in a logo may seem pretty low on the list of priorities.
+Whether you’re a fledgling start-up or a long-standing corporate, investing time and money in a logo design may seem pretty low on the list of priorities.
 As a new business owner you may be thinking “I have so many factors to consider, do I even need a logo at all?”, or an existing business owner “I have a logo we created years ago, why would I do it again?”.

 The power of a logo is often underestimated, for many businesses an after-thought, and sometimes maybe even considered completely optional.
 In actual fact a logo is one of the most important, valuable and integral assets every business should have.
 Almost as important as the products and services themselves!
 “But why?”
 I hear you say, “It’s just a little symbol”.
 Read on to find out exactly why a logo is so important, and a worthwhile investment for any business, new or old.